Biden tells the United Nations that Putin's attempts to 'extinguish' Ukraine should 'make your blood run cold'

 "Putin claims he had to act because Russia was threatened, but no one threatened Russia and no one other than Russia sought conflict," Biden said in his speech.

-Biden returned to the green-marbled United Nations stage Wednesday hours after Russia's president announced in a provocative speech an escalation in his war effort in Ukraine, setting up a rhetorical showdown between the two leaders on the international stage.
+Biden returned to the green-marbled United Nations stage Wednesday hours after Russia's president delivered his provocative speech, setting up a rhetorical showdown between the two leaders on the international stage.

+Putin's speech dramatically illustrated the challenges that lie ahead in Biden's efforts to sustain Ukraine and punish Moscow.
+The combined effects of the prolonged conflict and economic uncertainty have created a dark mood among world leaders gathering in New York this week for the annual high-level UN meetings.

 Biden had already planned to make the Ukraine war a centerpiece of his yearly UN address, with aides previewing a harsh message for Moscow.
-But Putin's announcement that he is ordering a "partial mobilization" of Russian citizens in the Ukraine war and again raising the specter of using nuclear weapons dramatically increases the stakes for Biden's address.
+But Putin's announcement that he was ordering a "partial mobilization" of Russian citizens in the Ukraine war and again raising the specter of using nuclear weapons dramatically increased the stakes for Biden's address.

+Biden accused Putin of making "irresponsible nuclear threats" in his speech, and declared "a nuclear war cannot be won, and must never be fought."

+"Let us speak plainly: A permanent member of the United Nations Security Council invaded its neighbor, attempted to erase the sovereign state from the map," he said.

 In response, Biden said Putin was waging a war meant to demolish the Ukrainian nation.

-"As we meet today, the UN charter's very basis of a stable and just rule-based order is under attack by those who wish to tear it down or distort it for their own political advantage," Biden said during remarks to the UN General Assembly in a veiled reference to Russia, noting that the 1945 charter was negotiated by citizens "united in their commitment to work for peace."
+"As we meet today, the UN charter's very basis of a stable and just rule-based order is under attack by those who wish to tear it down or distort it for their own political advantage," Biden said, noting that the 1945 charter was negotiated by citizens "united in their commitment to work for peace."

-He called on the institution to "become more inclusive" to "better respond to the needs of today's world", telling the group that the US supports increasing the number of permanent and non-permanent representatives on the UN Security Council.

-Still, the Russian leader's pugilistic speech hours ahead of Biden's address dramatically illustrated the challenges that lie ahead.
-The combined effects of the prolonged conflict and economic uncertainty have created a dark mood among world leaders gathering in New York this week for the annual high-level UN meetings.
+Putin's national address, which occurred after Biden had arrived in New York late Tuesday, caused White House aides to update some of the language in Biden's speech, according to an official.
+But a total rewrite wasn't necessary because White House officials had anticipated some of what Putin would say.

+Ukrainian President Volodymyr Zelensky also planned to address the UN later on Wednesday.

-After making his debut UN address last year under the cloud of a messy Afghanistan withdrawal and stalled domestic ambitions, Biden's aides believe he enters his sophomore outing with a stronger hand.
+After making his debut UN address last year under the cloud of a messy Afghanistan withdrawal and stalled domestic ambitions, Biden's aides believed he entered his sophomore outing with a stronger hand.

 "We believe that the President heads to New York with the wind at his back," Sullivan told reporters at the White House on Tuesday, citing a mostly-united western alliance and recent wins on the domestic front, including a historic investment in fighting climate change.

-Note: This story has been updated with further developments on Wednesday.